3MUl0R/HelloFriendPlayer/README.md

 - auto advances to the next tack

 # How to use
-- An instance of this app is running at: ws://167.172.218.76:3901
+- An instance of this app is running at: ws://167.172.218.76
-- Enter this address into an mre object in your altspace world
+- Enter this address into an mre sdk app object in your altspace world
 - note: you can also visit the web page of the server for detailed instructions http://167.172.218.76